grisha/mod_python/Doc/tutorial.rst

 passing it the form fields as keyword arguments.
 It will also pass the request object as ``req``.

-Note that you do not have to have ``req`` as one of the arguments if you do not need it.
+You do not have to have ``req`` as one of the arguments if you do not need it.
 The publisher handler is smart enough to pass your function only those arguments that it will accept.

 The data is sent back to the browser via the return value of the function.